Weights for relative motives; relation with mixed complexes of sheaves: Introduction

 The author should also note that he would have probably not noticed that the category $\chows=\hwchow$ has a nice description (over a reasonable $S$) if not for the papers \cite{haco} and \cite{sg}.
 In \cite{haco} the definition of Chow motives over $S$ was given as a part of a large program of study of relative motives and intersection cohomology of varieties (that relies on several hard 'motivic' conjectures).
 In \cite{sg} certain analogues of (our) Chow motives were used in order to define (a sort of) weight complexes for $S$-schemes (only for one-dimensional $S$; cf. \S\ref{swc} below).
 Yet note that these two articles do not treat (any) triangulated categories of 'mixed' motives over $S$; hence it is difficult to apply them to cohomology of 'general' (finite type) $S$-schemes.

 This paper (also) benefited from \cite{scholfcohom}.
 In ibid. a 'mixed motivic' description of Beilinson's 'integral part' of motivic cohomology (as constructed in \cite{scholl}; see also \S2.4.2 of \cite{bei85}) was proposed.
-The formulation of the main result of \cite{scholfcohom} uses the so-called intermediate extensions of mixed motives; so it heavily relies on the (conjectural!) existence of a 'reasonable' motivic $t$-structure for $\dmcs$; note that we describe an alternative construction of this 'part' that does depend on any conjectures (in \S\ref{schws} below).
+The formulation of the main result of \cite{scholfcohom} uses the so-called intermediate extensions of mixed motives; so it heavily relies on the (conjectural!) existence of a 'reasonable' motivic $t$-structure on $\dmcs$; note that we describe an alternative construction of this 'part' that does depend on any conjectures (in \S\ref{schws} below; our construction vastly generalizes the one Scholl).

-Lastly, we note that several of the results of the current paper were applied in \cite{bmm}, where the existence of the motivic $t$-structure for $\dmcs$ and of certain 'weights' for its heart were reduced to (certain) standard motivic conjectures over universal domains.
+Lastly, we note that several of the results of the current paper were applied in \cite{bmm}, where the existence of the motivic $t$-structure on $\dmcs$ and of certain 'weights' for its heart were reduced to (certain) standard motivic conjectures over universal domains.
+Besides, analogues of some of the results of the current paper for motives with integral coefficients were proved in \cite{brmz}.

 Now we list the contents of the paper.
-More details could be found at the beginnings of sections.
+More details can be found at the beginnings of sections.

 In \S\ref{sprem} we recall the basic properties of Beilinson motives and weight structures.
 Most of the statements of the section are contained in \cite{degcis} and \cite{bws}; yet we also prove some new results.